Bailey House Inc

 Bailey House Inc - New York, NY

 Bailey House Inc is a dual diagnosis rehab center located at 1751 Park Avenue, 3rd Floor in the 10035 zip code in New York, NY.
 It is operated by a private non-profit organization.
-Bailey House Inc provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Bailey House Inc include matrix model, relapse prevention and counseling for trauma victims.
-Bailey House Inc provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Bailey House Inc provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Bailey House Inc include brief intervention services, relapse prevention and anger management.
+Bailey House Inc provides intensive outpatient treatment program, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes general addiction disorder treatment.

 Address: 1751 Park Avenue, 3rd Floor, New York, NY 10035